pyscaffold/pyscaffold/docs/features.rst

 The library importlib_resources_ provides a backport of this feature.

-Please have in mind that the ``include_package_data`` option in ``setup.cfg`` is only guaranteed to be read when creating `wheels`_.
+Please have in mind that the ``include_package_data`` option in ``setup.cfg`` is only guaranteed to be read when creating a `wheels`_ distribution.
 Other distribution methods might behave unexpectedly (e.g. always including data files even when ``include_package_data = False``).
 Therefore, the best option if you want to have data files in your repository **but not as part of the pip installable package**